 At the end of the day, our team doesn’t believe that people are necessarily trading up or down — but the variable that has changed is who is buying.

-The decline in small bottle sales is driving up the average price per unit sold, but we saw no evidence of consumers trading up and actually buying more expensive brands.
-Anecdotally, 50 to 100 ML bottles are typically purchased by low-income earners, event-driven buyers, and consumers on the go.
+50 to 100 ML bottles are typically purchased by low-income earners and event-driven buyers.
 With money being tight and tailgates, concerts, and other large gatherings cancelled, it’s reasonable to believe buying from these groups is down.

 Working With Small Business Experts